rickyrauch/Balloons.IO/README.md

 `npm install`

 Balloons uses easy-OAuth for authentication with Twitter.
-You can easily change this code to authenticate with Facebook.
+For now, this is the only authentication method we provide.

-To connect Balloons with Twitter follow these steps:
+To set up Balloons with Twitter follow these few steps:

+* Copy 'config.sample.json' to 'config.json'.
-Log in with your account https://dev.twitter.com/.
+* Log in with your account at https://dev.twitter.com/.
-Create a new application (https://dev.twitter.com/apps/new) and then copy the keys that twitter gives you in the file config.sample.json Rename config.sample.json to config.json
+* Create a new application (https://dev.twitter.com/apps/new) and copy the keys that Twitter gives you into 'config.json'.

-Run `node balloons`
+* Update the callback url to the one you provided to Twitter.
+* Go to terminal and run `node balloons`.

-Point your browser to `http://127.0.0.1:6789`
+Point your browser to `http://127.0.0.1:6789`.
+(You can also change the port from 'config.json')

 Enjoy!